Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Nonlinear Inverse Problems and Forward Models

-In this section, we briefly describe the class of nonlinear inverse problems that we are interested in.
+In this section, we start by describing the class of nonlinear inverse problems that we are interested in.
 We then focus on two concrete examples---phase retrieval and optical diffraction tomography---and detail the physical models involved.